Proxmox networking - part 3

 Making labels can be done by hand or printed - your choice.

-Already 30 years ago some modem/routers came with yellow/red or blue cables.
-This was the time when all network cables generally was gray.
+Already 30 years ago, some modem/routers came with yellow/red or blue cables.
+This was the time when all network cables generally were gray.
 You instantly knew that cable is special.

 Get started